Last Updated on February 5, 2021 by Sunny Staff

 Redirection is another 4-star plugin and has had more than one million downloads.
 In addition to easily handling redirects according to your specifications, it’s an excellent tool for detecting and alerting you to 404 error messages.

 Redirection creates a manager page where all issues are listed and can be acted upon.
-Its settings also allow you to specify who has access to the plugin, what browsers to include or exclude, and follow filters you create.
+Its settings also allow you to specify who has access to the plugin, what browsers to include or exclude, and follow the filters you create.

 “I can’t believe this is a free plugin,” a reviewer recently posted.